-Table 3 shows the out-of-sample portfolio standard deviations using the six-year rolling estimation window.
+Table 4 reports the out-of-sample portfolio standard deviations using the six-year rolling estimation window.
 The prior distributions for each estimation are the same as those of the previous subsection.
 For each of the hedging strategies, the standard deviation based on our multivariate model is smaller than that of the univariate model.
 We note that MV portfolio strategy with $q_0 = 20$ (annually) makes the biggest difference between the two and GMV portfolio strategy makes the smallest difference between the two.
-Thus, our proposed model with the time-varying covariance structure show good out-of-sample forecasting performances with respect to dynamic GMV and MV portfolios.
-It suggests that for asset returns with timevarying variances we should model the covariance structure between the asset returns and the one-step-ahead variances including the dynamic correlations between the asset returns.
+For GMV strategy, the standard deviation based on our multivariate model is also smaller than that of the DECO model.
+However, with respect to MV strategy, our model may not necessarily outperform the DECO model for very large $q_0$ , taking account of standard errors.